Religions in Japan

 See more details here!

-It repeatedly says that religion was originally from India.
-But there are a lot of differences and gaps between them.
+It repeatedly says that religion originated in India.
+But there are a lot of differences and gaps between us (Japan and India).

-Although the worship is the same (Buddha), how did they get so changed?
+Although the worship is the same (the Buddha), how did they change?
 And what is the goal of the religion?

 Please have a look at this page!